Solar Energy Defined

 With energy prices seeing a record increase of 54% as of April 2022, many customers will start struggling to pay their energy bills.
 However, when you choose to power your home using solar energy, you are choosing to rely less on the National Grid and more on an energy source that cannot be owned or taxed.

 Probably the most significant advantage of solar energy is that it is a renewable energy source.
 That can be harnessed from all areas of the world, abundant in nature.
 Unlike gas or oil, solar energy cannot run out and doesn’t emit any toxic gases like carbon.
-Meaning Solar energy is better for our homes and health.
+This means that Solar energy is better for our homes and health.

 The Disadvantages of Solar Energy